• Skip to primary navigation

 Pouring the Bourbon Pecan Praline Popcorn onto parchment paper for it to cool.

-I had a delightful and crunchy treat that I couldn’t stop eating.
-The Bourbon Pecan Praline Popcorn was truly addictive with the subtle hint of Bourbon combined with the sweetness of the caramel.
+I had a delicious, crunchy treat I couldn't stop eating.
+The Bourbon Pecan Praline Popcorn was truly addictive, with a subtle hint of Bourbon and the sweetness of caramel.
 You should try it.
 Yum!

 Bourbon Pecan Praline Popcorn